chrisjsewell/PyGauss/docs/source/example.rst

 .. parsed-literal::

-    pygauss version: 0.4.0
+    pygauss version: 0.4.3

-and access the test folder with a number of example Gaussian outputs.
+The test folder has a number of example Gaussian outputs to play around with.

 .. code:: python